jcolag/entropy-arbitrage/2020-04-16-trek-balance.md

 Icarus may be the name of one of the stars near the Neutral Zone, since there are many stars shown on the *Sector Z-6* map earlier.

-Today, Icarus is the common name for [MACS J1149 Lensed Star 1](https://en.wikipedia.org/wiki/MACS_J1149_Lensed_Star_1), a blue supergiant more than fourteen billion light years away, discovered in 2016.
+Today, Icarus is the common name for {% wiki MACS_J1149_Lensed_Star_1|MACS J1149 Lensed Star 1|en %}, a blue supergiant more than fourteen billion light years away, discovered in 2016.
 This probably isn't *that* Icarus.

  > **KIRK**: He did exactly what I would have done.
 I won't underestimate him again.